connect@weareguru.com

 • Only 10% cite "lack of information"

-They just need to find what they're looking for, and local businesses aren't consistently delivering that.
+They just need to find what they're looking for, and local options aren't consistently delivering that.
 Which means the brands winning conscious consumers during holiday shopping season aren't the ones shouting loudest about values—they're the ones that show up when and where customers actually need them.

 The Brand That's Quietly Winning